raven-os/build-raven-os-org/front/README.md

 #### Production

-Files will be located in `../static` and serve by rocket api
+Files will be located in `dist` directory and will be served using `nginx`

 ```bash
 $ npm run build